Shingles Guide

 Shingles (Herpes Zoster) occurs most commonly in older age groups, and can cause severe pain.
 It is a reactivation of the virus which causes chickenpox (varicella-zoster virus VZV).
 After developing chickenpox, the virus lies dormant in the dorsal root or trigeminal ganglia and can become reactivated later in life to cause shingles.

-As a health professional you play an active role in protecting thousands of older Australians who are at a higher risk of shingles and its complications as well as providing treatment during a zoster infection.
+As a healthcare professional you play an active role in protecting thousands of older Australians who are at a higher risk of shingles and its complications, as well as providing treatment during a zoster infection.

-Be on the lookout for diagnosis, and provide early management of pain and antiviral treatment when indicated.
+‘Always be on the lookout for shingles in adults over 50 years, and upon diagnosis provide early pain management and antiviral treatment as indicated.

 Reactivation of the virus which causes chickenpox (varicella-zoster virus VZV) in a person who has previously had varicella (chickenpox).